 HTML5 is both the latest trend and a reliable technology.
 Out of all the tools available on the market to create HTML5 content, iSpring Pro has shown itself to be the most advanced and best-engineered.

-Using only PowerPoint and iSpring Pro, you can create interactive HTML5 content of any type: promo presentations, e-Learning courses, slideshows, video lectures, online advertising, training games.
+Using only PowerPoint and iSpring Pro, you can create interactive HTML5 content of any type: promo presentations, e-Learning courses, slideshows, video lectures, online advertising, training materials for any discipline, and even games!
 And they are guaranteed to play smoothly on any web-browsing device.Learn More about iSpring Pro

 Flash web browser for iPad

 Our highly skilled engineers have tested several Flash web browsers for iPad to see how these applications handle sample Flash presentations created with iSpring.
-The sample included video and audio narrations and complex interactive items: hyperlinks, player navigation buttons, triggers and quizzes.
-We also paid attention to the support of the drag-and-drop feature.
-This feature is required for quiz drag-and-drop questions and 3D Book interactivity.
+The samples included video and audio narrations and complex interactive items: hyperlinks, player navigation buttons, triggers and quizzes.
+We also paid attention to the support of the drag-and-drop feature, which is required for quiz drag-and-drop questions and 3D Book interactivity.
 The browsers are ranked according to their overall usability and functionality:

 The playback of large video and audio files can be rather slow.
 English is the only supported language for type-in questions.

 The Photon browser allows switching between Flash browsing mode and a faster non-Flash mode.
 This browser provides the smoothest video playback in the group.
 It also supports interactivity and supports quizzes and flash interactions fairly well.
 Drag-and-drop is performed with a finger tap.